Markha valley trek – A short Popular Trek in Ladakh

-The green oasis of the Markha Valley guarded by Kang Yatse 6400mts from east and Zanskar range from the south west.
-From any of the high points you can have breath-taking views of the Korakoram, Saser Kangri peak (7670mts) Stok Kangri (6150mts) Kang Yatse 6400mts.and Nun Kun (7135mts.)
+The Markha Valley Trek passes through the green oasis of the Markha Valley guarded by Kang Yatse 6400mts from east and Zanskar range from the south west.
+From any of the high points you can have breath taking views of Saser Kangri, Stok Kangri, Kang Yatse and Nun Kun.
+This is the best Himalayan scenery that one can witness in the entire Markha Valley Trek.

 Day 01: Drive from Leh to Skiu village or Leh to Chilling by drive and trek till Skiu